Tooth Protectors

-Tooth Protectors is a rare video game for the Atari 2600 video game console.
-It was released exclusively via mail order in 1983 by American pharmaceutical and consumer goods manufacturer Johnson & Johnson.
+Tooth Protectors is a video game for the Atari 2600 video game console.
+It is an early example of an advergame, released exclusively via mail order in 1983 by American company Johnson & Johnson.

-Background
+According to the AtariAge database, it is now very rare and sought after by collectors.

+Release

 Released in 1983, Tooth Protectors is one of the earliest "advergames" or "promogames" – games with overt tie-ins to retail products – and one of several released that year for the Atari 2600 platform (others included M Network's Kool-Aid Man and Purina's Chase the Chuck Wagon.)
 Commissioned by Johnson & Johnson and developed by DSD/Camelot, it was the only game released for the Atari 2600 by either company.

 The game was never given a traditional retail release, but was instead available exclusively to Johnson & Johnson customers who mailed in proof of purchase stamps to the company.
-Today it is considered rare and valuable; the game received a rating of 9 ("Extremely Rare") from the Atari Age rarity guide.
+Today it is considered rare and valuable; the game received a rating of 9 ("Extremely Rare") from the AtariAge rarity guide.